soypunk/wp-plugin-google-calendar-events/README.md

 ## Look'n'feel

 There's a sylesheet `sc-event-styles-v2.css` where all of the colors and layout properties are defined.
 The general HTML structure should work for a variety of layouts but if you need to alter it, that would be done inside of `index.php` for any of the three widgets that are specified within.

+## Assumptions

+This plugin was developed a rather small budget so it makes a number of assumptions to simplify matters:

+1. It assumes you have a page at the route `"/events/"` where you intend to direct folks for a more comprehensive listing of events.
+This could be resolved somewhat be moving this detail to a constant variable.
+It is unlikely that I'd go so far as to make a wordpress plugin settings page for this tool (which would be the most ideal solution.)
+2. The "event detail" widget is somewhat of a hack.
+The way we implemented was relying on  a third party plugin, [amr shortcode any widget](https://wordpress.org/plugins/amr-shortcode-any-widget/), that we embed on a page at the route `"/event/details/"` will it load the event content.
+There's surely a smarter way to do this but I'm not a WordPress5 plugin expert.
+What's happening here is the path is constructed as `/event/details/$UUID` where the UUID is the Google Calendar Event UUID so we can pull the correct info from the Google Calendar API.

+## TODO

+1. There's some clearly unnecessarily duplicated blocks of code that could be rolled up into a function/etc. Someday.
+2. Try to make the routes bit slightly more configuration friendly.